nigelfiler/Axiom-ipcamera/README.md

 IPaddress:
 The Axiom provides DHCP so althought it is just a case of plugging the camera in and the Plotter will find the camera, it was found that a fixed IP address was more reliable.
 Using DHCP there was a pause when selecting the camera and sometimes the camera would go blank.
-When using a fixed IPaddress these issues went away
+When using a fixed IPaddress these issues went away.

 Cost:
-Gadinan 8MP/5MP/4MP H.265 IP Camera £25 (Aliexpress)
-RJ45 Female to Female: £3
+Gadinan 8MP/5MP/4MP H.265 IP Camera.
+Choose 12v version and not POE version £25.
+(Aliexpress) RJ45 Female to Female: £3
 Passive POE Adaptor: £1.67
 Raynet to Raynet cable, or Raynet to RJ45 Cable (about £50)